Justintime50/build-project/README.md

 1. Create a new directory
 1. Initiate a Git repo
+1. Generate a .gitignore file
+1. Generate a .travis.yml file
+1. Generate a LICENSE file
+1. Generate a Dockerfile & docker-compose.yml file
 1. Setup your choice of project
+    - **Laravel:** Initiate a Laravel project and install packages
-    - Initiate an NPM package.json file, index.js file, ESLint, and install packages
+    - **Node:** Initiate an NPM package.json file, index.js file, ESLint, and install packages
-    - Initiate a Laravel project and install packages
-    - Download and unzip Wordpress
+    - **Wordpress:** Download and unzip Wordpress
+    - **Shell:** Create a script file

 ## Prerequisites